polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/NFT_Transaction.md

 <img alt="img_13.png" src="img_13.png"/>

 Congratulations!
-Till now, you've completed your NFT transaction, and you can continue your cross-chain journey!
+You've completed your NFT transaction and can continue your cross-chain journey!